RomainCyr/zbxdyn/README.md

         Display the version message

     -p
-        Path to the configuration file
+        Path to the configuration file (by default /etc/zabbix/zbxdyn.conf)

     -c --create-interface
         Create SNMP interface if noexistent